quic/cloud-ai-containers/README.md

 These container images are licensed under the terms in the [LICENSE](LICENSE) file.
 By pulling and using these containers, you accept the terms and conditions of this license.

+These container images contain open source and other components that are governed by their own licensing terms.
+Refer to those individual components for their licensing terms.